jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 2. **Turn on the camera.**
 3. Follow the tutorial below to learn how to navigate the camera menu and adjust basic settings.
 4. Set **Image Quality** to **RAW + JPEG**
-  - JPEG files are used for quick viewing and submission if needed
+  - JPEG files are used for quick viewing
-  - RAW files preserve full image data for later learning and practice
+  - RAW files preserve full image data
 5. Follow the remaining settings shown in the video:

 <div style= "width:80%; height:auto">